danielwildsmith/cs-foundations/system-design/apis.md

 How do we efficiently get the data we need??

 ### GraphQL
 To solve this problem of over-fetching and under-fetching data with REST APIs, GraphQL was created.
 With GraphQL, the client can specify the exact data it needs within one request.
 It does not use the 4 HTTP methods like REST, it typically only operates through a single HTTP POST endpoint.
-In GraphQL, there are two primary types of operations: queries and mutations.
+In GraphQL, there are two primary types of operations: **queries** and **mutations**.
 Queries are utilized to retrieve data, while mutations are employed for modifying data on the server.

 ```
 {